gregpalmr/alluxio-spark-eks/eks/README.md

 ### d.
 Configure the CSI Driver ConfigMap

-The Local Volume Static Provisioner CSI driver uses a Kubernetes ConfigMap to know where to look for mounted EC2 NVMe instance store volumes and how to expose them as PVs.
-Use a ConfigMap yaml file that specifies where the Local Volume Static Provisioner should look for mounted NVMe instance store volumes in the /mnt/fast-disk directory.
+The Local Volume Static Provisioner CSI driver uses a Kubernetes ConfigMap to specify where to look for mounted EC2 NVMe instance store volumes and how to expose them as PVs.
+It will search for mounted NVMe instance store volumes in the /mnt/fast-disk directory.

 Kubernetes StorageClass specifies a type of storage available in the cluster.
-The manifest includes a new StorageClass of fast-disks to identify that the PVs relate to NVMe instance store volumes.
+The config map manifest file includes a StorageClass of fast-disks to identify that the PVs relate to NVMe instance store volumes.

 Make a working copy of the eks/config-map.yaml file: